MikeyBurkman/mongo-queue/README.md

 * backoffCoefficient - Number for exponentially increasing the backoff time after errors.
 Defaults to 1.5.
 * processCron - Cron tab used to determine when to process batches.
 * cleanupCron - Cron tab used to determine when to clean stale data.
+* continueProcessingOnError - Set to true to continue processing records even one fails.
+This will allow for higher throughput, but also allows records to be processed out of order when things fail.
+Defaults to false.
+(Defaults to standard queue behavior.)

 ### `queue.enqueue(obj[, callback])`
 Add a new Object to the queue for processing.
 Returns a Promise if a callback